-All Students (K-12) • •
+All Students (K-12)

-LEVEL 1 LEV EL 2 LEVEL 3 LEVEL 4 Level 1: Classroom Support and Student Support Team - may be appropriate when student has no prior incidents and interventions have not been put in place appropriate when e in the classroom ior but the attinued to the learning of Level 3: Short Term Suspension - may be appropriate when inter and supports have bee place but the behavior escalating (repeated of more serious offenses) n put in is fenses or Term Sus appropria behavior Request for Long spension - may be te when student's seriously affects the d welfare of others tool INAPPROPRIATE OR DI BEHAVIOR SRUPTIVE LEVEL 1 LEVEL 2 VEL 3 LEVEL 4 Offense: (6) Kidnapping To abduct a person so as to restrain such person with intent to prevent his or her liberation by either (a) secreting or holding him or her in a place where he or she is not likely to be found; or (b) using or threatening to use deadly physical force with or without a weapon.
-All Students (K-12) • Offense: (5) Arson Deliberately starting a fire w ith intent to destro y property.
+LEVEL 1 LEV EL 2 LEVEL 3 LEVEL 4 Level 1: Classroom Support and Student Support Team - may be appropriate when student has no prior incidents and interventions have not been put in place appropriate when e in the classroom ior but the attinued to Suspension - may be appropriate when interventions and supports have been put in behavior Let Request for Long suspension - may be riate when student's or seriously affects the and welfare of others chool INAPPROPRIATE OR DIS SRUPTIVE LEVEL 1 LEVEL LEVEL 2 LEVEL 4 Offense: (6) Kidnapping To abduct a person so as to re her in a place where he or she weapon.
+All Students (K-12) • Offense: (5) Arson Deliberately starting a fire wi th intent to destro y property.
 All Students (K-12) • Offense: (4) Assault with Serious Physical Injury Intentionally or recklessly causing serious physical injury to another person, with or without a weapon, in violation of the District's Code of Conduct.
 "Serious physical injury" means physical injury which creates a substantial risk of death, or serious and protracted disfigurement, protracted impairment of health, or protracted loss or impairment of the function of bodily organ.
 Serious physical injury requires hospitalization or treatment in an emergency room and includes, but is not limited to, a bullet wound, a serious stab or puncture wound, fractured or broken bones or teeth, concussions, cuts requiring stitches, and any other injury involving risk of death or disfigurement.
-All Students (K-12) • Offense: (3) Robbery Forcible stealing from a pers weapon.
-Forcible stealing from a person by using or threatening the immediate use of physical force upon that person, with or without a
+All Students (K-12) •

+Offense: (3) Robbery Forcible stealing from a person on by using or thre eatening the immedia ate use of physical force e upon that person, wi th or without a